tecnobrat/camp2jabt/README.md

 click _Register_.
 Then you need to enter your campfire information.
 You only need to register once.

-After you are registered, select your client's _Add Contact_ option.
-The dialog should have a new option to change the protocol to _campfire_.
-Select this and then enter the room name.
+After you are registered, relogin to your jabber server (unless you got the channel invite).
+The jabber server should automatically invite you to the campfire channel.

-Any messages sent to this contact will be sent to the campfire room.
-Also any messages sent to the campfire room will be sent to you.
+Any messages sent to this channel will be sent to the campfire room.
+Also any messages sent to the campfire room will be sent to the jabber channel.